Havret/dotnet-activemq-artemis-client/README.md

 ## Compatibility

-The library is tested against **ActiveMQ Artemis 2.27.0** ([Nov 14th, 2022](https://github.com/Havret/dotnet-activemq-artemis-client/issues/388)).
+The library is tested against **ActiveMQ Artemis 2.27.1** ([Dec 1st, 2022](https://github.com/Havret/dotnet-activemq-artemis-client/issues/405)).
 Most of the features should work with older versions of the broker, but **Topology Management** uses API surface that was introduced in **ActiveMQ Artemis 2.14.0**.

 ## Quickstart